-The results of the phase 3 trial were astonishing, with the folks in the 10mg and 15mg dose groups having an average body weight reduction of almost 20 percent.
-The placebo group had an average of only a 3 percent reduction.
+The results of the phase 3 trial were astonishing, with the folks in the 10mg and 15mg dose groups having an average body weight reduction of 19.5% and 20.9%.
+(The placebo group had an average of only a 3.1% reduction.)

-These results may make you think Ozempic is in Little League while Mounjaro is playing in the big leagues.
-Remember, tirzepatide is a different medication and in higher doses than Ozempic.
-That doesn’t necessarily mean it’s better, especially since these two drugs aren’t in the same medication class.
+These results may make you think the Ozempic vs Mounjaro battle is Little League vs the major leagues.
+Remember, tirzepatide is a different medication and taken in higher doses than Ozempic.
+That doesn’t mean it’s better, especially since these two drugs are in different medication classes.

 The side-by-side of side effects for Mounjaro vs Ozempic is where tirzepatide and Ozempic are very similar.
-The most common side effects for both are gastrointestinal issues like nausea, vomiting, diarrhea, and constipation.
+The most common side effects of both drugs are gastrointestinal issues like nausea, vomiting, diarrhea, and constipation.
 Headaches were another side effect.
-Both also come with warning labels with rarer adverse side effects that include:
+Both also come with warning labels about rarer adverse side effects that include:

-We need to see more long-term research, but most healthcare providers advise not taking tirzepatide and Ozempic together.
-Since Mounjaro is a GIP/GLP-1 RA, and Ozempic is a GLP-1 RA, sources say taking them together could result in more severe side effects and increase your risk of rare complications.
+We need to see more long-term research, but most health care providers advise against taking tirzepatide and Ozempic together.
+Since Mounjaro is a GIP/GLP-1 RA, and Ozempic is a GLP-1 RA, sources say taking them together could result in more severe side effects or potentially increase the risk of rare complications.

-Some research suggests you might be able to take other types of diabetes medications with tirzepatide and Ozempic, such as metformin, but check with your health care provider to see if it is appropriate for you.
+Some research suggests you may be able to take other types of diabetes medications with tirzepatide and Ozempic such as metformin, but check with your health care provider to see if it is appropriate for you.

-When comparing tirzepatide versus semaglutide, science doesn’t lie.
-It seems that tirzepatide may be more effective at boosting weight loss, but it truly depends on you.
+When comparing tirzepatide vs semaglutide, science doesn’t lie.
+Tirzepatide may be more effective at boosting weight loss, but results will vary from person to person.
 Share your thoughts and concerns with your health care provider and any side effects you experience on either medication.
-Medical providers will often try different medications to determine the best for you for the most sustainable weight care journey.
+Medical providers will often try different medications to determine what’s best for you for the most sustainable weight-care journey.